MRJasonP/LPMLN1.1/README.md

 For running learning module, the user is supposed to give both input program file and evidence(observation) file.
 User can use following command line to access the learning module:`python main.py -l test_learn/ach.lpmln -e test_learn/ach.evid`

-Here is the learned program
+Here is the learned program.
+The learned LPMLN program will be saved under the same directory of input LPMLN file, which is ended by extension ".weight".
 ```
 #domain num(X).
 num(1..3).